antonioscalaunina/pyANTI-FASc/README.md

    - **Hazard**: it computes a large set of possible different rupture areas in all the prescribed magnitude bins to cover in a homogeneous way the whole provided meshed zone

    - **PTF**: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake

+The application selection, as well as the setting of the other parameters will be shown in more details in the proposed example and in the wiki documentation (currently under construction)

 3 - **k223d:**